Felix-Cau/InfernoTicketValidator/README.md

 ## Key Features

 - Integration with Firestore for data persistence.
-- A basic homebrew login system for user authentication.
 - Asynchronous operations to handle database interactions efficiently.

 ## Acknowledgments